SumoLogic/sumologic-documentation/docs/cse/administration/onboarding-checklist-cse.md

 ### Forward data to Cloud SIEM

-Perform the following tasks to forward data to Cloud SIEM from other sources.
+Professional Services will work closely with you to forward data to Cloud SIEM.
+After forwarding, they will validate if the data is normalized to the Cloud SIEM schema, and make adjustments to parsing and mapping when needed.

 #### Ingest data